nnym/mineclone2b/mods/PLAYER/mcl_skins/README.md

 `id`: A string representing the node ID.
 A node can be registered using this node ID.
 `texture`: A texture string that can be used in the node defintion.
-`slim_arms`: A boolean value.
-If true, this texture is used with the "female" player mesh.
-Otherwise the regular mesh is to be used.

 ### `mcl_skins.get_node_id_by_player(player)`
 `player` is a player ObjectRef.